JSRagman/ATxmega32E5/Definitions/README.md

 **These files are intended for reference only, and not to be included in any project.**

+## Status
+As of right now, I'm going to spend less effort on definitions and more effort on actually writing code.
+These definitions will be expanded as time permits.

 ## Illumination
 My intention, initially, was only to transcribe definitions into separate files so that the act of looking up a constant name would be easy (easier, anyway).